ni/nimi-python/docs/nidcpower/class.rst

             :return:

-                    Returns the minimum current limit that can be set on an output channel with the specified **voltageLevel**.
+                    Returns the minimum current limit that can be set on a channel with the specified **voltageLevel**.